mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 List comprehensions are _not_ a drop-in replacement for every single loop.
 List comprehensions are useful when you are building a list out of an existing iterable.

-I have a few examples below that show good and bad list comprehension use-cases from real-world code.
+I have a few examples below that show good and bad list comprehension use cases from real-world code.
-If you want more examples and +250 exercises, you should check my book “[Comprehending Comprehensions][comps-book]”!
+If you want more examples and +250 exercises, check my book “[Comprehending Comprehensions][comps-book]”!

-## Good use-cases
+## Good use cases

 ### Simple list comprehension